Ken’s Echo Concertina

-I am extremely proud of this instrument and know that it will be an heirloom for generations to come.
-If you happen to see me out and about with this Echo in hand, please stop me and ask to play it.
-I will gladly allow you to share in the joy of making sweet music with this concertina.
+If you happen to see me out and about with this Echo in-hand, please stop and ask to play it.
+I will gladly allow you to share in the joy of making sweet music with this special concertina.
 The following series of photos allow you to follow the construction of this chemnitzer concertina from start to finish.
 Clicking on the thumbnail image will display a larger version of the photo.

 The cherry wood frame pieces were literally “machined” to fine tolerances to make the joints and seams almost invisible.
 Frame pieces were also carefully routed-out to help reduce the weight of the instrument.